WhiteCusp/Cells/README.md

 JQFree.js
 =========
-A javascript labrary for replacing the jquery.
+A javascript labrary for replacing the jquery by KrisZeng.